cc-archive/sotc-2014/www/_source/report.md

 {% capture sidebar %}{% include pullquote.html align="right" quote="Whenever the scope, duration, or limitations of copyright law are under discussion, lawmakers should think carefully about how those decisions impact the public's right to information, knowledge, and culture." tweet="Copyright law should not be written in secret." %}{% endcapture %}
 {{ sidebar | markdownify }}

 Creative Commons believes that whenever the scope, duration, or limitations of copyright law are under discussion, lawmakers should think carefully about how those decisions impact the public's right to information, knowledge, and culture.
-Unfortunately, sometimes those decisions are made in secret negotiations, where the public can't watch and participate in them.
+Unfortunately, sometimes those decisions are made in secret negotiations, where the public can't watch and can't participate.

 This year, [we've seen disturbing details of the Trans-Pacific Partnership](https://creativecommons.org/weblog/entry/43256), a treaty that, if passed, will extend copyright terms by another 20 years beyond its current, mandatory term.